Pan de ánimas: Bread and religion

 Bread took on special ritual importance during the religious events of Christianity, such as Lent or Holy Week.
 Bread in Christianity represents a symbol of fertility, especially the fermentation process.
 In ancient times, the reasons why the bread dough doubled in size were unknown and the phenomenon was allegorically associated with the gestation of a new life.
 The bread also symbolized brotherhood among Christians, and newlyweds received bread on their wedding day, as well as in many other ceremonies.
 Bread offerings were also associated with death, with bread being a common offering during funerals.
 When a loved one died, "there should be bread in the house to facilitate the passing away."
 Jean-François Peyron and many others European travelers who went to Spain between the fifteenth and eighteenth centuries highlight the Spanish fervor for the cult of death.
-The votive character of bread reaches its maximum expression during the festa di San Giuseppe in Siciliy, at that time a Hispanic region, where loaves are placed on altars on March 19.
+The votive character of bread reaches its maximum expression during the festa di San Giuseppe in Sicily, at that time a Hispanic region, where loaves are placed on altars on March 19.
 In Siena, All Saints' bread is called pan co' santi, a sweet bread with raisins, walnuts, anise and vin santo, and it is also known as pan dei morti ('bread of the dead').
-The European tradition reached America, where different traditions of pan de ánimas were developed, such as the pan de muerto, that is placed on Mexican altars during the Day of the Dead, or the Andean tantawawas that are also made for November 2.
+The European tradition reached Latin America, where different traditions of pan de ánimas were developed, such as the pan de muerto, that is placed on Mexican altars during the Day of the Dead, or the Andean tantawawas that are also made for November 2.

 Currently, bread has lost the sacred and relevant character that it has historically had, and consequently the cultural practices associated with it, such as pan de ánimas, have been disappearing.
 The author Ibán Yarza, who toured the 50 Spanish provinces to study their local baking tradition, comments that "bread has been discredited or, rather, it has been desecrated in the sense that it was sacred because it was what was eaten the most.
 That is over.
 The religious phrase our daily bread no longer makes sense because every day less bread is eaten and every day it serves more to pair.
 Never has less bread been eaten than now."